sceptern/Redis/README.md

 Search scales O(n) with corpus size (brute-force scan).
 ANN indexing (HNSW) is the natural next step to reduce search to O(log n).

+> Note: document (`VADD`) deletion is not yet routed through the thread pool
+> the way large ZSet deletion is (see below) — `VDEL` on a document currently
+> frees all of its chunks synchronously on the event loop thread.
+This is a
+> non-issue at typical chunk counts per document, but is a candidate for the
+> same async-destruction treatment if document sizes grow large.

 ---

 ## Thread Pool — Event Loop Responsiveness